-How does it work?Adenosine blocks faulty circuitry in the heart, which causes irregular heart rhythm.
-Adenosine triphosphate (ATP) might prevent changes in energy metabolism that cause weight loss in people with advanced cancer.
+Adenosine blocks electrical signals in the heart that cause irregular heart rhythms.
+ATP might also prevent changes in energy metabolism that cause weight loss in people with advanced cancer.

 Uses & Effectiveness